Splochev/softWiki/README.md

 The details page shows a view of an article and is provided with buttons "back", "edit" and "delete", however, only the creator of the relevant article can edit and delete it.

-The create page shows allows you to create more articles.
+The create page allows you to create more articles.